 The onset of serious infections may be preceded by constitutional symptoms such as fever, chills, weight loss, and fatigue.
 The majority of serious infections, however, may also be preceded by signs or symptoms localized to the site of the infection.

-In a randomized controlled clinical trial exploring the use of REMICADE in patients with moderate to severe COPD who were either current smokers or ex-smokers, 157 patients were treated with REMICADE at doses similar to those used in rheumatoid arthritis and Crohn's disease.
-Of these REMICADE- treated patients, 9 developed a malignancy, including 1 lymphoma, for a rate of 7.67 cases per 100 patient-years of follow-up (median duration of follow-up 0.8 years; 95% CI 3.51 - 14.56).
+In a randomized controlled clinical trial exploring the use of Infliximab in patients with moderate to severe COPD who were either current smokers or ex-smokers, 157 patients were treated with Infliximab at doses similar to those used in RA and CD.
+Of these Infliximab- treated patients, 9 developed a malignancy, including 1 lymphoma, for a rate of 7.67 cases per 100 patient-years of follow-up (median duration of follow-up 0.8 years; 95% CI 3.51 - 14.56).
 There was 1 reported malignancy among 77 control patients for a rate of 1.63 cases per 100 patient-years of follow-up (median duration of follow-up 0.8 years; 95% CI 0.04 - 9.10).
-The majority of the malignancies developed in the lung or head and neck.
+The majority of the malignancies developed in the lung or head and neck [see WARNINGS AND PRECAUTIONS].

 |Proportion of patients with elevated ALT|

 |>1 to <3 x ULN||≥3 x ULN||≥5 x ULN|